 Wondering what National Parks are around Los Angeles?
-There are a total of five National Parks near Los Angeles that can be visited in a day trip, if desired!
+There are a total of six National Parks near Los Angeles that can be visited in a day trip, if desired!
 Here is a roundup of the diverse and varied options of National Parks close to Los Angeles that you need to visit!

 Pin Me for Later!

-1. Joshua Tree National Park
+1. The Closest National Park to Los Angeles: Joshua Tree National Park

 Distance: 2.5 Hours from Los Angeles